robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 ---
 # Eliminative Induction

-## Step 1
+## Step 1: Introducing doubts
-Challenge claims by introducing doubts
+Challenge identified claims by introducing doubts
 --

-## Step 2
+## Step 2: Eliminate doubts
 For each doubt, identify sub-claims that eliminate the doubt --

-## Step 3
+## Step 3: Repeat
 Go to Step 1, repeat process for sub-claims
 ---
 class: middle
 # Step 1: Introducing doubts

-.green[Kitty-Kitty Search process, finds all cats]
---
+.red[C1.1:] Kitty-kitty-kitty search process discovers no cats --

-* .red[Unless] the cats were not hungry
+* .red[R1.1.1] _Unless_ the cats were not hungry
-* .red[Unless] the milk is not put in enough places
+* .red[R1.1.2] _Unless_ milk is not put in enough places
-* .red[Unless] the people are not competent
+* .red[R1.1.3] _Unless_ the people searching are not competent
-* .red[Unless] the baby panthers found are indeed cats
+* .red[R1.1.4] _Unless_ the baby panthers found are indeed cats

 ---
 class: middle
 # Step 2: Eliminate doubts

-.red[Unless] the cats were not hungry
+.red[R1.1.1] Unless the cats were not hungry
-* .green[The room was locked for 5 days]
+* .green[C1.1.1] The room was locked for 5 days

 --

-.red[Unless] the milk is not put in enough places
+.red[R1.1.2] Unless milk is not put in enough places
-* .green[The room is simultaneously searched in 10 equal non-overlapping squares]
+* .green[C1.1.2] The room is simultaneously searched in 10 equal non-overlapping squares

 ---
 class: middle
 # Step 3: Repeat

-.green[The room was locked for 5 days]
+.green[C1.1.1] The room was locked for 5 days
-* .red[Unless] the room vents allow cats to go in and out
+* .red[R1.1.1.1] Unless the room vents allow cats to go in and out

 --

-.green[The room is simultaneously searched in 10 equal non-overlapping squares]
+.green[C1.1.2] The room is simultaneously searched in 10 equal non-overlapping squares
-* .red[Unless] the cats have an alternate food supply (mice in the room)
+* .red[R1.1.1.2] Unless the cats have an alternate food supply (mice in the room)

 ---
 class: middle